Tiltrotor: Controls

-In vertical flight, the tiltrotor uses controls very similar to a twin or tandem-rotor helicopter.
+In vertical flight, the tiltrotor uses controls very similar to a transverse or tandem-rotor helicopter.
 Yaw is controlled by tilting its rotors in opposite directions.
 Roll is provided through differential power or thrust.
 Pitch is provided through rotor blades cyclic-, or nacelle, tilt.
 Vertical motion is controlled with conventional rotor blade pitch and either a conventional helicopter collective control lever (as in the Bell/Agusta BA609) or a unique control similar to a fixed-wing engine control called a thrust control lever (TCL) (as in the Bell-Boeing V-22 Osprey).